Coal Creek War: Attack on Fort Anderson and the miners' arrests

-While the East Tennessee mining companies were moving away from convict labor, the state's primary lessee, TCI, remained stalwartly dedicated to using convict leasing at its South Tennessee mines.
+While the East Tennessee mining companies were moving away from convict labor, the state's primary lessee, TCI, remained stalwartly dedicated to using convict leasing at its south Tennessee mines.
 When Cumberland Coal balked at using convicts at its Oliver Springs mine, TCI purchased the mine's lease, giving it a direct foothold in the Anderson County coalfields.
 As the company minimized the work of its free laborers, however, tensions steadily rose.

-On August 13, 1892, free miners in Grundy County tore down the TCI stockade in Tracy City, and on August 15 removed the convicts from the TCI stockade at Innman in Marion County.
-These actions reignited resentment in East Tennessee, and on August 17, a group of miners led by John Hatmaker attacked the TCI stockade at Oliver Springs but were beaten back by the guards.
-Shortly afterward, a larger group of miners reconvened at the stockade, and its guards finally surrendered.
+On August 13, 1892, free miners in Grundy County tore down the TCI stockade in Tracy City, and on August 15 convicts were removed from the TCI stockade at Innman in Marion County.
+These actions reignited resentment in East Tennessee, and on August 17 a group of miners led by John Hatmaker attacked the TCI stockade at Oliver Springs but were beaten back by the guards.
+Shortly afterward a larger group of miners reconvened at the stockade, and its guards finally surrendered.
 The stockade was burned, and the convicts were put on a train and sent to Nashville.
-The following day, militia commander Keller Anderson was captured at Coal Creek, and the miners ordered Fort Anderson's second-in-command, Lieutenant Perry Fyffe, to surrender.
-After Fyffe refused, the miners charged the fort, killing two militiamen, but failing to capture the position.
+The following day Anderson was captured at Coal Creek, and the miners ordered Fort Anderson's second-in-command, Lieutenant Perry Fyffe, to surrender.
+After Fyffe refused, the miners charged the fort, killing two militiamen but failing to capture the position.

-In response to this latest uprising, Governor Buchanan dispatched 583 militiamen under the command of General Samuel T. Carnes to East Tennessee.
+In response to this latest uprising, Buchanan dispatched 583 militiamen under the command of General Samuel T. Carnes to East Tennessee.
 He also ordered sheriffs of affected counties to form posses.
-Most county sheriffs— including the Anderson and Morgan sheriffs— ignored this order or made lackluster attempts to execute it, although several dozen volunteers were amassed in the Nashville, Chattanooga, and Knoxville areas.
-A group of Knoxville volunteers marched to relieve the besieged Fort Anderson, but as they descended Walden Ridge, they were ambushed by a group of miners, killing two of the volunteers and sending the rest fleeing back toward Clinton.
-Carnes arrived on August 19, and quickly restored order and obtained Anderson's release.
-He then initiated a sweep of the region from Coal Creek to Jellico, arresting hundreds of miners deemed assisting in the insurrection.
-The militia used the Briceville Community Church as a temporary jail for those it arrested.
+Most county sheriffs—including the Anderson and Morgan sheriffs—ignored this order or made lackluster attempts to execute it, although several dozen volunteers were amassed in the Nashville, Chattanooga, and Knoxville areas.
+A group of Knoxville volunteers marched to relieve the besieged Fort Anderson, but as they descended Walden Ridge they were ambushed by a group of miners, who killed two of the volunteers and sent the rest fleeing back toward Clinton.
+Carnes arrived on August 19 and quickly restored order and obtained Anderson's release.
+He then initiated a sweep of the region from Coal Creek to Jellico, arresting hundreds of miners deemed complicit in the insurrection.
+The militia used the Briceville Community Church as a temporary jail for those arrested.